botox

 Duration of Side Effects

-BTX-A when used in cosmetic dosages does not cause generalized paralysis or breathing difficulties.
-Hence, cosmetic BTX-A does not kill, unless one has an extremely rare case of anaphylactic reaction to BTX-A.
+BoNTA when used in cosmetic dosages does not cause generalized paralysis or breathing difficulties.
+Hence, cosmetic BoNTA does not kill, unless one has an extremely rare case of anaphylactic reaction to BoNTA.

-There was an unfortunate incident of a young lady who died after treatment locally, which was wrongly attributed to BTX-A in the initial press releases, but subsequently clarified to be unrelated.
+There was an unfortunate incident of a young lady who died after intravenous treatment locally, which was wrongly attributed to BoNTA n the initial press releases, but subsequently clarified to be unrelated.

-Overseas, deaths from BTX-A have been documented due to the use of unlicensed BTX-A products manufactured illegally, which contained many times the normal dosages of BTX-A.
+Overseas, deaths from BoNTA have been documented due to the use of unlicensed BoNTA products manufactured illegally, which contained many times the normal dosages of BoNTA.

 HOW CAN WE HELP YOU?